OlKakine/hello-world/README.md

 # hello-world
-A place for unkown purposes
+A place for unknown purposes

 Hi everyone,
 I'm new to GitHub and the developer's world in general.
-Ofc I did programming before, but now I'm gonna be much more organizated and concentrated.
+Ofc I did programming before, but now I'm gonna be much more organised and concentrated.

-Waiting to meet yall !!
+Waiting to meet y'all !!

-testint git in atom
+testing git in atom
 testing new branch in atom